dougludlow/metrics-workshop/OVERVIEW.md

 The odd thing was the username being used in this attack didn't actually exist in Imagine Math.
 So we're not exactly sure what they were trying to accomplish.
-The attach eventually stopped and we added action items to prevent such attacks in the future.
+The attack eventually stopped and we added action items to prevent such attacks in the future.
 We also updated our retry logic to be a bit more robust such as not retrying invalid username/password attempts.